 Version Date Author Details Minute No. 1 10/10/1995 John Maretich Road Naming Guidelines.
 315 2 08/09/2015 Property Services Section Manager Changes to reflect the new NSW Address Policy and the NSW Addressing User Manual that was adopted by the Geographical Names Board (GNB) in March 2015.
 265 3 08/10/2019 Property Services Section Manager Reviewed information and transferred into new template.
 Inserted full stops at 2.1 a), b) and c).
-2.2 - Insert 'the' to improve 184 sentence readability.
+2.2 - Insert 'the' to improve sentence readability.
 2.3 - Updated utilized to utilised and inserted full stop.
 4.1 - Removed use of inverted commas.
 Added 7.3 and 7.4 to 'Related Documents'.
 Updated EDRMS record number.
+184

-WARNING: This is a controlled document.
-Hardcopies of this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.ai
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.au